ARM-software/astc-encoder/README.md

 This is the official repository of the evaluation codec for the Adaptive Scalable Texture Compression (ASTC) standard.

-ASTC technology developed by ARM® and AMD has been adopted as an official extension to both the Open GL® and OpenGL ES graphics APIs.
+ASTC technology developed by ARMÂ® and AMD has been adopted as an official extension to both the Open GLÂ® and OpenGL ES graphics APIs.
 ASTC is a major step forward in terms of image quality, reducing memory bandwidth and thus energy use.

 The **ASTC Evaluation Codec** is a command-line executable that compresses and decompresses images using this texture compression standard.